 Shabbat Morning Services

-On several Shabbat afternoons throughout the year, beginning at 5:00 pm in our Sanctuary, our B’nei Mitzvah join our rabbis and cantorial soloists to in leading these inspirational services.
+On several Shabbat afternoons throughout the year, typically at 5:00 pm in our Sanctuary, our B. Mitzvahs join our rabbis and cantorial soloists in leading these inspirational services.